JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7929 days**.

-And here is a just a random fact -  **The word breakfast was coined due to the fact that after sleeping for hours, we are "breaking our fast."**.
+And here is a just a random fact -  **In 1693, the postage rate of a letter was determined by how much light went through the letter.
+The less the light went through the letter the more expensive the rate would be.
+This technique was referred to as candling**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)